Arxiv Dives

 The same can be said for AI.
 Understanding neural networks, transformers, residual streams, and how they affect next token prediction can be a useful mental model for what the systems can and cannot do.
 At the end of the day - we need to use these systems to solve real world problems.

 Just as high level programming languages are the interface to CPUs, prompt engineering is the interface to these language models.
-In this blog, we will dive into The Prompt Reports first three major prompting categories, we will go into the last three in the next blog.
+In this blog, we will dive into The Prompt Reports first three major prompting categories, we go into the last three here!

 In this blog, we use examples from our financial sentiment and GSM8k-Sample dataset which are completely public and free if you would like to see our results and play around with the data yourself.